Activelylearn/react-treebeard/README.md

 #### onToggle
 `PropTypes.func`

-Callback function when a node is toggled / clicked.
+Callback function when a node is toggled.
 Passes 2 attributes: the data node and it's toggled boolean state.

+#### onClick
+`PropTypes.func`

+Callback function when a node is clicked.
+Passes 2 attributes: the click's targetElement and the data node.

 #### style
 `PropTypes.object`